amiraZakaria/Breast-Cancer-detection/README.md

 ## The dataset consists of the following fields :

-1-Sample code number: id number
+1. Sample code number: id number
-2-Clump Thickness: 1 - 10
+2. Clump Thickness: 1 - 10
 3-Uniformity of Cell Size: 1 - 10
 4-Uniformity of Cell Shape: 1 - 10
 5-Marginal Adhesion: 1 - 10